zerospiel/docs/docs/admin-creating-clusters.md

     Credentials are essential for k0rdent to communicate with the infrastructure provider (for example, AWS, Azure, vSphere).
 These credentials enable k0rdent to provision resources such as virtual machines, networking components, and storage.

-    `Credential` objects are generally created haead of time and made available to users, so before you look into creating a new one be sure what you're looking for doesn't already exist.
-You can see all of the existing `Credential` obects by querying the management cluster:
+    `Credential` objects are generally created ahead of time and made available to users, so before you look into creating a new one be sure what you're looking for doesn't already exist.
+You can see all of the existing `Credential` objects by querying the management cluster:

     ```shell